henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 CloudTrail cannot help in identifying the right AWS services to build solutions on AWS Cloud.

 You cannot use CloudTrail to track changes to each resource on AWS.

+AWS CloudTrail cannot be used to centralize the server logs for Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers.